gzmatte/ATR/README.md

 A batch to pre-install and tweak Windows 10.

-> This is a personal project, i don't want nothing, i'm not stealing. [^x]
+> This is a personal use project. [^x]
-[^x]: I JUST DOING THIS FOR PERSONAL USE & LEARNING.
+[^x]: I JUST DOING THIS FOR LEARNING.
 MAYBE I RECOPILE CODE AND TWEAKS FROM OTHER PEOPLE, GIVING CREDITS.
 IF U WANNA REMOVE THIS CONTACT ME ON DISCORD @mate.o

 ### ★ [Download here](https://github.com/gzmatte/JAWT/releases/download/1/JAWT.bat)